ahmd7/docker-k8s-project/README.md

 1. **`k8s_manifests/mongo/service.yaml`**
 This Kubernetes Service YAML file defines a service named mongodb-svc within the workshop namespace.
 It exposes a MongoDB instance to other services within the cluster.
 Key configurations include:

-  **Selector:** Identifies pods to include in the service using the label app: mongodb.
+    -Selector: Identifies pods to include in the service using the label app: mongodb.
-    Ports: Maps port 27017 on the service to the same port on the target pods.
+    -Ports: Maps port 27017 on the service to the same port on the target pods.
 The service is accessible internally within the cluster on this port.
-    This service allows other components in the same namespace to connect to the MongoDB instance using the service name (`mongodb-svc`) and port (`27017`).
+    -This service allows other components in the same namespace to connect to the MongoDB instance using the service name (`mongodb-svc`) and port (`27017`).
 It facilitates communication between different parts of the application stack.
 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first